albertvila/dotfiles/README.md

 ### alfred workflows
 - SSH: Follow steps to use iterm2 instead of Terminal (https://github.com/deanishe/alfred-ssh)

+### airmail
+- In order to open mailto: links with Airmail, just open Mail > Preferences and set Airmail as the default Email Reader

 ## Old manual steps
 Those are now configured automatically, however, I prefer to keep the manual steps here just in case.